Democratic Unity Roundtable: Overview

-The MUD was formally launched on 23 January 2008 and restructured on 8 June 2009.
-In June 2009 MUD included 11 political parties, and was led by Luis Ignacio Planas, President of Copei.
-By April 2010 the MUD included around 50 political parties, of which 16 were national in scope (the rest regional), and had support from some other social organisations and opinion groups.
+The Democratic Unity Roundtable (MUD) was formally launched on 23 January 2008 and underwent organizational restructuring on 8 June 2009.
+By June 2009, the coalition comprised 11 political parties and was led by Luis Ignacio Planas, then president of Copei.
+By April 2010, MUD had expanded to include approximately 50 political parties, of which 16 operated at the national level and the remainder at the regional level, along with support from various civil society organizations and opinion groups.

 The main parties included in MUD are Democratic Action and Copei, the two parties who dominated Venezuelan politics from 1959 to 1999; the dissenting left-wing parties Movement for Socialism, Radical Cause and Red Flag Party; and more recently established parties Project Venezuela, A New Era, Justice First and For Social Democracy ("PODEMOS").